githubtraining/training-manual/docs/24_commit_sig_verification.md

     ```

 1. Create a pull request and in the **Commits** tab you will see the **Verified** tag next to your commit.

+> **Note:** If you've enforced branch protections in your repository, you can set up required commit signing.
+When you enable required commit signing on a branch, contributors can only push local commits to the branch if they are signed and verified.
+Contributors can merge signed and verified commits using the GitHub Enterprise web interface.
+For more information, see [Configuring protected branches.](https://docs.github.com/enterprise/user/articles/configuring-protected-branches)